 Your home’s stored food may be at risk from some of the smallest pests.
 Many people are unaware of their presence until it is too late.
 Having to discard your stored goods is wasteful and upsetting.
-What many people don’t realize is that most of these pantry pests can be prevented with the proper prevention steps.
-Specialized Pest Control & Lawn Care would like to share a few tips on how to prevent pantry pests from invading and contaminating your food.
+What many people don’t realize is that you can get rid of pantry bugs and prevent them with the proper steps.
+Rentokil would like to share a few tips on how to get rid of pantry pests and keep them from invading and contaminating your food.

-Some of the most common types of pantry pests are the Dermestid Beetle, Sawtoothed Grain Beetle, Flour Beetle, Drug Store or Cigarette Beetle, Spider Beetle, the Bean Weevils and the Rice, Granary, or Maize Weevils.
+Some of the most common types of pantry pests are the Confused Flour Beetle, Sawtoothed Grain Beetle, Flour Beetle, Drug Store, or Cigarette Beetle, Spider Beetle, the Bean Weevils, and the Rice, Granary, or Maize Weevils.
 These pantry pests can invade homes or even be brought into your home in your very own groceries.
-Most of these pests will feed on starches and grain products, including sugar, flour, nuts and cereal.
+Most of these pests will feed on starches and grain products, including sugar, flour, nuts, and cereal.
 There are ways to prevent these invaders, but it comes with some effort.
+Follow these tips:

 1. Inspect Food for Pantry Beetles & Pests

 Before using flour, sugar, and spices, it is good to inspect them and check expiration dates.
 Old and expired pantry food is often exposed to pantry pests and should be discarded.
 However, this is very wasteful.
 To prevent waste for long term stored food and ingredients, you may want to consider freezing them.
 For those who like to buy in bulk and keep certain items in stock for extended periods of time (for example flour), you can freeze them for 48 hours first.
 If any eggs are in the food you buy, the cold temperatures will kill most pantry pests.